Notre Dame Fighting Irish women's volleyball

-The Notre Dame Fighting Irish women's volleyball team competes as part of NCAA Division I, representing the University of Notre Dame in the Atlantic Coast Conference.
+The Notre Dame Fighting Irish women's volleyball team currently competes as part of NCAA Division I, as they are representing the University of Notre Dame in the Atlantic Coast Conference.
 Notre Dame plays its home games at the Purcell Pavilion.

 History

 Beginnings

 The Fighting Irish fielded their first volleyball team in 1980 under head coach Sandy Vanslager.
 The team's first season would finish with a 3–19 record.
 After a record of 14–22 in their second season, the program's third season in 1982 would show signs of improvement finishing with a record of 25–9.
 After the 1983 season Vanslager would be replaced as head coach by Art Lambert.

 Under coach Lambert In 1986, in just the programs 7th season, they would win the North Star Conference tournament, beating Northern Illinois in the championship game.
 The program would continue this success by repeating as North Star Conference champions in 1987 and in 1988 making the NCAA Division I women's volleyball tournament where they would beat Penn State in the first round but lose to Illinois in the second round.